arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/resource/README.md

 ---
 layout: docs
-title: ManagedT
+title: Resource
-permalink: /docs/effects/managedt/
+permalink: /docs/effects/resource/
 ---

-## ManagedT
+## Resource

 {:.intermediate}
 intermediate

-`ManagedT` is a data-type that handles acquiring and releasing resources in correct order.
+`Resource` is a data-type that handles acquiring and releasing resources in correct order.

 Consider the following use case:
 ```kotlin:ank:playground